Trident Audio 80B 500 Series EQ

 The Series 80B 500 Series EQ incorporates a classic four-band equalizer which is identical to that employed in the Trident Series 80 console.
 It consists of frequency switchable high and low pass shelving sections, coupled with two swept low and high mid-range bands and a switchable 50Hz, 12dB per octave filter.
 Both swept midranges have been carefully chosen for maximum effect on the music program and a good degree of overlap is provided.

 Finally, selecting the ‘Filter’ switch introduces a smooth, 50Hz, 12dB/octave roll-off to effectively eliminate ‘rumble’ caused by, among other things, someone’s feet moving about near a microphone stand, nearby traffic noise, and AC systems.
-The amount of boost (accentuation) or cut (attenuation) that is applied to the audio signal is entirely dependent on the program content and it is not our intention to advise on this.
+The amount of boost (accentuation) or cut (attenuation) that is applied to the audio signal is entirely dependent on the program content.
+We do not intend to advise on this.
 The application of equalization is a very subjective matter and is best learned by experiment.
 The equalizer bypass switch ‘EQ’ is a useful facility for comparing the signal before and after the application of equalization.

 The Series 80B-500EQ is derived from the legendary Series 80B Consoles designed by Trident Audio Developments in the late 1970s.
 It incorporates an exact replica of the equalizer design that gave the original console its unique sound.
 These consoles have been used to record just about every major artist in the past three decades, including Elton John, Dire Straits, David Bowie, Rod Stewart, and Stevie Wonder to name but a few.
 More recently they have been used to record artists such as Radiohead and Pavarotti.